 In 2009 Ovick started BridgeWee online at a very small scale.
 “The response was huge, said Ovick; it was kind of my opportunity to validate the idea.
 Once I saw people are interested and there is a clear need for it, and started operating BridgeWee out of the web.”
 With an unconventional approach to teaching and marketing, BridgeWee took over the education scenario in Bangladesh and we are constantly evolving.
 We have more groundbreaking ideas for our venture and with time, it's only going to get more innovative and empowering for the student community.
 BridgeWee is a platform to nurture and cater knowledge and is here to grow and spread.

 In 2009 Ovick started BridgeWee online at a very small scale.
 “The response was huge, said Ovick; it was kind of my opportunity to validate the idea.
 Once I saw people are interested and there is a clear need for it, I rented a place in Mohammadpur, Dhaka and started operating BridgeWee out of the web.”

 The Journey Of Enabling Web

-Once BridgeWee got its foundation right, Ovick started to look for opportunity to start something new and exciting and potential.
+Once BridgeWee got its foundation right, Ovick started to look for opportunities to start something new and exciting and potential.
 That’s when Ovick met Shadab.
-They discussed about the prospects of online marketing and came to a conclusion that something exceptional had to be done to help small startups to use unconventional, creative and data driven marketing strategy to take their businesses to the next level.
+They discussed the prospects of online marketing and concluded that something exceptional had to be done to help small startups use unconventional, creative, and data-driven marketing strategies to take their businesses to the next level.